Last updated: February 2, 2026

 • Identify a key area: First, find a strong, pre-existing support zone on the chart.

-• Spot the divergence: As price approaches to test this zone, observe for a new lower low on the chart, while the MACD histogram forms a higher low.
+• Spot the divergence: As price approaches this zone, observe if price makes a new lower low while the MACD histogram forms a higher low.
+This is your “Heads up” warning.

-• Stop loss: Place the stop loss just under the lowest point of the confirmation candle.
-If the price breaks this point, the trade idea is invalid.
+• Stop loss: Place the stop loss just under the lowest point of the divergence setup.

 5.3.
 A quick tip for practice and backtesting